 The difference between both versions is the kind of rectification.
-While the LS-HPULN uses Schottky diodes for rectification, the LSIB-HPULN uses MOSFET's controlled by the "Ideal Bridge" controller.
+While the ALS-HPULN uses Schottky diodes for rectification, the LSIB-HPULN uses MOSFET's controlled by the "Ideal Bridge" controller.
 The benefit is a very low voltage drop caused by only ~ 0,009 Ohm resistance, which causes a very small heat dissipation.

 The picture shows the voltage drop after rectification (and before the regulators) for both versions.
 As can be seen, voltage drop is much smaller than with diodes, although low Vf Schottky diodes are used.
 Please take notice, that higher voltage can be a huge advantage, but causing too high voltage headroom by wrong transformer calculation can also be a disadvantage.

 The LSIB-HPULN PS also has the possibility to use a snubber to reduce transformer ringing, which is absolutely recommended.